TAMULib/folio-module-descriptor-registry/README.md

 This houses scripts, workflows, documentation, and any other programmatic tool.
 Branches based on the `main` trunk are the traditional coding branches and is expected to be the primary fork and merge branch.
 There will be no release related content within this trunk beyond the scripts and tools used to operate on a release.
-Note that this "release" is not a release of the repository but instead is referring to FOLIO module, applications, or flower releases.
+Note that this "release" is not a release of the repository but is instead referring to FOLIO modules, applications, or flower releases.

 The second trunk, `snapshot`, is a package release trunk design.
 This houses only descriptor files and other release related content.